Diana Johnson: Parliamentary career

 Johnson was appointed in September 2015 by Jeremy Corbyn, shortly after he became Labour party leader, as a shadow minister in the Foreign and Commonwealth team.
 In late June 2016, along with colleagues, she resigned as a shadow minister, unhappy at Corbyn's leadership following the 'leave' vote in the European membership referendum.
-She supported Owen Smith in the 2016 Labour Party leadership election.
+She supported Owen Smith in the 2016 Labour leadership election.

 She is co-chair of the APPG on Haemophilia and Contaminated Blood, campaigned on the Contaminated Blood Scandal and, in November 2018, received the Political Studies Association's 'Backbencher of the Year' award in recognition of her efforts.

 In September 2019, Johnson became the first Labour MP to face a full reselection process by her local party after members voted that she should face a challenge.
 On 25 October 2019, Johnson's local party voted by 292 votes to 101 to reselect her as the candidate for the next election.
 She was re-elected in the 2019 general election.

+In the 2025 British cabinet reshuffle, Johnson was moved out of the Home Office along with Angela Eagle.